Ridges, Bumps, Or White Spots On Your Fingernails? What Your Nails Say About Your Health

 For the most part, there’s no need to worry if your fingernails have these qualities.
 However, like most health issues, your radar should go up if they come on suddenly or dramatically.

 - Small White Spots On Nails.
-There’s a pervasive myth that small white spots on your nails are signs of calcium deficiency.
+There’s a pervasive myth that small white marks on nails are signs of calcium deficiency.
 Most of the time, in fact, tiny white spots on the fingernails are the results of micro-injuries that happened while the nail was growing (like biting your nails).

 - Vertical Ridges In Nails.
 Subtle vertical ridges are normal.
 Often, they’ll become more pronounced as you age.
 In general, you should only be concerned about vertical ridges if they’re accompanied by paler skin color beneath the nails (which can be a sign of anemia).

 - Bumpy Nails.
 Most of the time, bumpy nails aren’t a sign of deeper problems.
 In general, they’re the result of small traumas, some kinds of medication, or a brief illness, like the flu.
 The bumps develop in the nail bed, so you may not see them until after the illness or trauma has passed.